heymikehaynes/crashthearcade/content/blog/2024/netlfix-shuts-down-another-gaming-studio.md

 Netflix's gaming vertical has never made sense and is doomed to fail, in my opinion.
 The shuttering of Blue after only two years doesn't help.

-Worst of all, I constantly see people from Netflix Games on LinkedIn promoting positions they're hiring for, which feels dishonest when stuff like this happens a few days later.
-It makes it seem like the importance of games at the company is constantly changing, creating an environment that's detrimental to the employees.
+I'm regularly seeing people from Netflix Games on LinkedIn promoting positions they're hiring for, which feels dishonest when something like this happens a few days later.
+It makes it seem like the importance of games at the company is constantly changing, creating an environment that's harmful to employees.

 Hoping everyone finds work as soon as possible.